Want the perfect workout program?Take Quiz

-If you're thinking of trying a 3 day fast or any other type of fast, make a comment below.
-Or if you've just finished completing a fast we'd love to hear about your experience.
+If you're thinking of trying a 3-day fast or any other type of fast, leave a comment below.
+Or if you've just finished completing a fast, we'd love to hear about your experience.

 Comments will be approved before showing up.